Muhimbi/PDF-Converter-Services-Online/clients/v1/php/samples/convert_html/README.md

 The PHP sample provided in this section uses the [*Muhimbi PDF Converter Services Online*](https://github.com/Muhimbi/PDF-Converter-Services-Online) to convert either a URL or an HTML fragment to PDF.
 Additonal sample code to *convert, merge, watermark, secure* and *OCR* files [can be found here](../).

+Full details about the `convert_html` method, fields and properties can be found [in the Wiki](https://github.com/Muhimbi/PDF-Converter-Services-Online/wiki/API:-convert_html).

 <br>

 ## Downloading the sample